apache/pulsar/site2/docs/client-libraries-websocket.md

 ### Security settings

-To enable TLS encryption on WebSocket service:
+To enable TLS encryption on WebSocket service, configure the following parameters in the `conf/broker.conf` file.
 ```properties
 tlsEnabled=true
 tlsAllowInsecureConnection=false